Skip to content

 [S12]

 He is buried in the City of Mesa Cemetery.
-Clara joined him there in 1984.
+Clara died on February 8, 1984, in Mesa at age eighty-five and was buried alongside George.

 Recognition